sunghea/Module-5-Challenge/README.md

 Calculate Correlation and Regression: Determine the correlation coefficient and create a linear regression model for mouse weight and average tumor volume.

-Submit Your Final Analysis: Provide a summary of your findings and insights from the analysis.

 For detailed code and analysis, please refer to the respective files in this repository.